wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 	<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.0.0/jquery.min.js">
 	<script src="{% static "js/rango-jquery.js" %}"></script>

-or if you have downloaded and saved a copy to your static folder, then you can reference it as follows:
+or if you have downloaded and saved a copy to your static directory, then you can reference it as follows:

 {lang="html",linenos=off}
 	{% load staticfiles %}